Financial Model

 Yield Mechanics

 Yield is introduced through authorized accounts and allocated by the waterfall.
+Example yield order:- Prime receives yield up to its target.

 - Core receives yield up to its target.